drivy/checker_jobs/README.md

 We support different kind of notifiers, as of today we have the following:

 - `:bugsnag`: uses `Bugsnag` to send notifications.
-It takes the global configuration.
+It takes the global Bugsnag configuration.
 - `:email`: uses `ActionMailer` to send emails.
 You can pass it any `ActionMailer` options.
 - `:logger`: Uses `Logger` to output inconsitencies in the log.
 Takes the following params:
   - `logdev`: The log device.
 This is a filename (String) or IO object (typically STDOUT, STDERR, or an open file).